Electric Bill Before Solar

 Louisiana’s net metering law includes basic interconnection requirements, but does not establish any set any actual interconnection rules beyond those basic safety compliance requirements.
 As a result, there is no standard interconnection process here.
 The net metering law does not address insurance requirements.
 Sadly the law does require a redundant external disconnect switch, though many inverter-based systems (as yours almost certainly will be) can qualify for an exemption if other safety shutdown features are in place.

-5kW Example Return on Investment in Louisiana
+Example 5kW (5000 Watt DC STC) Solar System Return on Investment in Louisiana

 What do all the numbers add up to for you?
 Let’s check: